-After a licensing deal with Samsung + Casey Neistat featuring my track with 3M plays on Spotify, working within 2 degrees of Deepak Chopra, influencers like Sah D'Simone and Luke Storey, and scoring a film featuring Youtube celebrity Jazz Jennings (now on Amazon Prime), I want to bridge my services to you to make your production all it can be.
+After a licensing deal with Samsung + Casey Neistat featuring my track with over 4M plays on Spotify, working within 2 degrees of Deepak Chopra, influencers like Sah D'Simone and Luke Storey, and scoring a film featuring Youtube celebrity Jazz Jennings (now on Amazon Prime), I want to bridge my services to you to make your production all it can be.

 Hi!
 I'm Mark and I am an audio producer, composer, and multi-instrumentalist musician.
 I specialize in audio production, music composition, and film scoring.
 I'm a trained musician for over 23 years and producing music for over 13 years.